Find out what healthcare may actually cost before you book

 Two patients, same MRI, different right answer

-Patient A — cash is likely cheaper
+Patient A — cash is likely lower-cost

 - Healthy adult, no other expected medical spend this year